aplteam/Launchy/README.md

   * the installation directory of the currently selected version of Dyalog
   * the help directory of the currently selected version of Dyalog
 * Edit **_Launchy_**'s INI file(s)
+* Edit version-specific or -agnostic files `config.dcfg` for the currently selected version of Dyalog
+* Start the Registry editor for the currently selected version of Dyalog.

 ## Preconditions